-Not every cookie is used to identify users, but the majority of these are used in this manner, similarly, they are subject to GDPR.
+Not every cookie is in use to identify users, but the majority of these are in use in this manner, similarly, they are subject to GDPR.
 Cookies for analytics, advertising and functional services, are the cookies that identify users.

-The problem with cookies related to user privacy is that users are unaware of what personal data related to them is being registered?
+The problem with cookies related to user privacy is that users are unaware of what personal data related to them is in registration?
 Who is tracking their personal data?
-What is the core purpose of their personal data being tracked in this manner?
-Where does their personal data go and where is it stored?
-For how long is their personal data stored for?
+What is the core purpose of their personal data tracking in this manner?
+Where does their personal data go and where it stores?
+For how long is their personal data stores for?
 What is a GDPR compliant consent management solution?

 - It is highly essential to understand what constitutes a GDPR compliant consent management platform.
 The consent obtained must be:

-- The consent must be given through affirmative action which cannot be interpreted.
+- The consent must give through affirmative action which cannot interpret.

-- The consent must be given before the initial processing of personal data.
+- The consent must give the initial processing of personal data.

 - The consent must be accessible to the user to withdraw if a user changes his or her mind.

-- All the personal data must be appropriately deleted on the user’s request under the “right to be forgotten.”
+- All the personal data must appropriately delete on the user’s request under the “right to forget.”

-- Consent should be tracked and recorded in the documentation.
+- Consent should track and record in the documentation.

-- Tracking devices such as tags, beacons, pixels, scripts must be taken care of on top of the cookies used.
+- Tracking devices such as tags, beacons, pixels, scripts must take care of on top of the cookies used.

 On top of this using implied consent for only cookies is even worse.
 You must take into account every single technology used and placed by your website on the user’s devices.

 This is why a proper and comprehensively compliant consent management platform is an essential prerequisite.
-You can try the Seers Consent Management Platform to get started on your seamless compliance journey in the domain.
+You can try the Seers Consent Management Platform to start on your seamless compliance journey in the domain.

-Organisations must obtain prior and informed consent from their website users and this consent must be registered as per the GDPR.
-In other words, you must know what user data you are sharing with third-party services on your website and where the information is being sent.
+Organisations must obtain prior and informed consent from their website users and this consent must register as per the GDPR.
+In other words, you must know what user data you are sharing with third-party services on your website and where the information is sending.

 2) Accountability for cookies on your website

-You are required to control and account for the data processes going on in connection with your website.
+You require to control and account for the data processes going on in connection with your website.
 It is not as easy as it appears, because most sites have a large number of third-party cookies flowing through their system.